-- Provides job protection to individuals in the event of leave from work due to new parenting (both mothers and fathers for birth or adoption of a child), long-term illness, or illness of family members. - Prior to FMLA, this type of protection was not available.
+The Family Leave and Medical Act provides job protection to individuals in the event of leave from work due to new parenting (both mothers and fathers for birth or adoption of a child), long-term illness, or illness of family members.
+Prior to FMLA, this type of protection was not available.
 Up to 12 weeks of unpaid leave may be taken without penalty (Wisensale, 2003).